-Mr. Richard Allely assumed the position of Chairman of the Board of AMPCo in 2014, and currently also serves as non-executive director of Source Financial Inc, advisory board member for Renoir Consulting Group, and non-executive director and audit committee chairman for the PGA of Australia.
-Mr. Allely stepped down in October 2012 as the managing director and CEO of PMP Limited, the largest printing and distribution company in Australia and New Zealand with a turnover in excess of A$1 billion.
-He served more than 10 years with the company, including 7 years as chief financial officer.
-Prior to PMP Limited, Mr. Allely held senior executive roles with a number of leading Australian and international companies including Tenix Pty Limited (formerly Transfield Pty Limited), John Fairfax Holdings Limited, Boral Limited, James Hardie Industries Limited and Fanner-PLP Pty Limited.
-Mr. Allely has significant experience in the manufacturing, building and construction, publication and media sectors within Australia and South East Asia, and has led major business transformation programs involving M&A, divestments, restructuring and industry consolidation initiatives.
+Mr Richard Allely joined the Board of AMPCo in 2014 and served as the Board Chairman from 2014 to July 2020.
+He also serves as a non-executive director of Source Financial Inc, an advisory board member for Renoir Consulting Group, and non-executive director and audit committee chairman for the PGA of Australia.
+Mr Allely stepped down in October 2012 as the managing director and CEO of PMP Limited, the largest printing and distribution company in Australia and New Zealand with a turnover in excess of A$1 billion.
+He served more than 10 years with the company, including 7 years as a chief financial officer.
+Prior to PMP Limited, Mr Allely held senior executive roles with a number of leading Australian and international companies including Tenix Pty Limited (formerly Transfield Pty Limited), John Fairfax Holdings Limited, Boral Limited, James Hardie Industries Limited and Fanner-PLP Pty Limited.
+Mr Allely has significant experience in the manufacturing, building and construction, publication and media sectors within Australia and South East Asia, and has led major business transformation programs involving M&A, divestments, restructuring and industry consolidation initiatives.

 Appointed to the Board in November 2019, Jeanette brings a deep understanding of the Australian health system, having worked in diverse roles in many settings including private consultancy, executive public service and academia.
 Widely recognised for her expertise as a public health physician and health leader in evidence-based policy and practice, her commitment to data-driven decisions and accountable health management is lifelong.
 Based in the Kimberley with its unique Aboriginal, multicultural and entrepreneurial profile, Jeanette has an insightful appreciation of Australia’s national and international opportunities.
 She joins the AMPCo Board at a crucial time as AMPCo continues to expand its vision and develop innovative platforms for medical communications and data products.
 She is also a dedicated champion for the Medical Journal of Australia as our premier peer-reviewed general medical publication at the cutting edge of high-impact scientific publishing, connecting its readers to incisive and distinctive content that builds new knowledge and understanding beyond the confines of narrow speciality silos.